Kenyan world record holder Agnes Tirop found dead following alleged stabbing - KESQ

 Athletics Kenya said it was “still working to unearth more details surrounding her demise.”

-Tirop’s agent — Gianni Demadonna — also confirmed her passing by e-mail to CNN.
+Tirop’s agent — Gianni Demadonna — confirmed her passing by e-mail to CNN.

 The 25-year-old won bronze medals in the 10,000m at the 2017 and 2019 World Championships and finished 4th in the 5,000m at the Tokyo Games.